École nationale supérieure des mines de Saint-Étienne

-École nationale supérieure des mines de Saint-Étienne (/fr/), also called École des Mines de Saint-Étienne (literally meaning "Saint-Étienne School of Mines") or simply Mines Saint-Étienne and commonly abbreviated EMSE is a prestigious French graduate engineering school (grandes écoles) training engineers and carrying out industry-oriented research.
+École nationale supérieure des mines de Saint-Étienne (/fr/), also called École des Mines de Saint-Étienne (literally meaning "Saint-Étienne School of Mines") or simply Mines Saint-Étienne and commonly abbreviated EMSE is a French graduate engineering school (grandes écoles) training engineers and carrying out industry-oriented research.
+Mines Saint-Étienne is part of the Institut Mines-Télécom.

 Its function is to support the development of its students and of companies through a range of courses and fields of research, from the initial training of generalist engineers ingénieurs civils des mines, to PhD teaching; from material sciences to micro-electronics via process engineering, mechanics, the environment, civil engineering, finance, computer science and health engineering.

 History

 The school was founded in 1816 by a decision of Louis XVIII (2 August 1816).

 Admission for French students

 For French nationals, admission to Civil Engineer of Mines is decided after competitive examination at the end of preparatory classes, a highly selective system.